suryanshp1/browser-enabled-ai-agent/README.md

 # browser-enabled-ai-agent
-A simple demo of browser use based agent using langchain groq .
+A simple demo of browser based agent using langchain gemini and gradio.

 ### How to run code